cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 -\log{P(y\vert x; \theta)} = -\prod\limits_{k=1}^{K}y_k\log\pi_k + C\Vert \theta\Vert_{2}^{2}
 $$

-_**> Minimizing the negative log-likelihood of our data with respect to $\theta$ given a Gaussian prior on $\theta$ is equivalent to minimizing the categorical cross-entropy (i.e. log loss) between the observed $y$ and our prediction of the probability distribution thereof, plus the squared sum of the (elements of) $\theta$ itself.**_
+_**> Minimizing the negative log-likelihood of our data with respect to $\theta$ given a Gaussian prior on $\theta$ is equivalent to minimizing the categorical cross-entropy (i.e. multi-class log loss) between the observed $y$ and our prediction of the probability distribution thereof, plus the squared sum of the (elements of) $\theta$ itself.**_

 Finally, in machine learning, we say that regularizing our weights ensures that "no weight becomes too large," i.e. too "influential" in predicting $y$.
 In statistical terms, we can equivalently say that this term *restricts the permissible values of these weights to a given interval.
-Furthermore, this interval is dictated by the scaling constant $C$, which intrinsically parameterizes the prior distribution itself.
-In L2 regularization, this constant gives the variance of the Gaussian*.
+Furthermore, this interval is dictated by the scaling constant $C$, which intrinsically parameterizes the prior distribution itself.* In L2 regularization, this scaling constant gives the variance of the Gaussian.

 # Going fully Bayesian